Pharmacogenetics

 Fewer hospital admissions and doctor visits due to side effects and medication errors

-End-to-end solutions for personalized medication
+End-to-end solutions for Personalized Medication

 PGxInterpretation